B1gH0use/TrabalhoTopicos2/README.md

 # Product Management System

-This project is a product management system developed in Java with a frontend interface created using HTML and CSS.
+This project is a product management system developed in Java with a frontend interface created using HTML and CSS for a university assignment at UNESC.
 It allows users to perform CRUD (Create, Read, Update, Delete) operations on products and clients, with data stored in a MySQL database.

 ## Features